 Lapsed life insurance is simply a life insurance policy with a contract that is no longer valid.

-In other words, the coverage is no longer valid, so your death benefit will not be paid out as agreed upon if you die unless you catch up on all premiums due.
+If you die after your policy has lapsed, your death benefit will not be paid out as agreed upon unless you catch up on all premiums due.

-According to the contracts offered by most providers, the providers are not allowed to immediately cancel the policy after a missed payment.
+As most providers state in your life insurance contract, they are not allowed to immediately cancel your policy after a missed payment.

 Instead, a grace period is given to allow you to make up for the missed payment and regain the service.

-Of course, your next payments must also be made on time.
-Most life insurance providers don’t offer additional grace periods after you’ve already missed one payment.
+That means you must catch up on payments in a timely manner and make your next payment on time, noting that most life insurance providers don’t offer additional grace periods after you’ve already missed one payment.

-If you fail to make the payment within the month grace period, you’ll likely experience a canceled life insurance policy.
+But if you fail to make the payment within 30 days, you’ll likely experience a canceled life insurance policy.

 The reasons to avoid a lapsed life insurance policy are relatively straightforward.